Copiapó

 Copiapó (/es/) is a city and commune in northern Chile, located about 65 kilometers east of the coastal town of Caldera.
 Founded on 8 December 1744, it is the capital of Copiapó Province and Atacama Region.

 Copiapó lies about 800 km north of Santiago by the Copiapó River, in the valley of the same name.
 In the early 21st century, the river has dried up in response to climate change and more severe droughts.
 The town is surrounded by the Atacama Desert and receives 12 mm (½ in) of rain per year.
-The population of Copiapó was 9,128 in 1903; and 11,617 in 1907.
-As of 2012, there are 158,438 inhabitants.
+It has 168,831 inhabitants.